Updated: June 23, 2023

 - Full protection under Portuguese law

-- Access to the national health service
+- Access to Portugal healthcare

 - Access to the national education service